 HB15-1173 Winter Driving I-70 Tread Depth & Tire Chains Bill Summary: Requires a 4/32 inch tread depth on West I-70 during certain months and bad weather conditions.
 Allows Colorado State Patrol to enforce.
 The bill passed the House with a strong bipartisan vote.
 There will be an amendment in the Senate that keeps the same intent, but instead of specific dates for traction control devices, they will be required when weather events occur to justify them.
-CDOT Analysis: This bill does not directly impact CDOT except the Dept will provide information to motorists along the corridor using existing signs.
-CDOT will continue educational programs and outreach to motorists regarding adequate tire treads along the corridor.
+CDOT Analysis: The bill was amended in the Senate to include more highways and mountain passes, however, it was then amended again on third reading to turn the entire bill into a study.
+The bill now will go to a conference committee.

 Fiscal Impact: Although some of the fees collected from this fine would be deposited into the Highway Users Tax Fund, the Department does not expect Colorado State Patrol to issue many tickets for this violation.
 CDOT expects this bill to have a minimal and indeterminate impact on revenues.

-Position: Actively Support Calendar Notification: NOT ON CALENDAR Sponsors: MITSCH BUSH Status: 03/24/2015 Introduced In Senate - Assigned to Transportation
+Position: Actively Support

+Calendar Notification: NOT ON CALENDAR

+Sponsors: MITSCH BUSH

+Status: 04/22/2015 House Considered Senate Amendments - Result was to Laid Over Daily

 HB15-1197 Indemnity In Public Construction Contracts Bill Summary: Currently, small professional design firms that contract with some public entities are under a duty to defend clause in their contracts.
 This requires the firm, who doesn't have insurance to pay for litigation costs, to step up and help defend a public entity against a lawsuit.
 The bill also requires the public entity to face all initial legal challenges before assigning liability.
 CDOT Analysis: Rep Tate is amending the bill to alleviate CDOT concerns that this bill would interfere with existing contract dispute resolution processes.
 After multiple meetings CDOT is comfortable with the amendments and neutral on the bill.
 Fiscal Impact: Any impact will be absorbed within existing FTE resources.
-Position: Monitor Calendar Notification: Friday, March 27 2015 THIRD READING OF BILLS - FINAL PASSAGE - CONSENT CALENDAR (1) in senate calendar.
-Sponsors: TATE / JAHN Status: 03/26/2015 Senate Second Reading Passed with Amendments - Committee
+Position: Monitor Calendar Notification: NOT ON CALENDAR Sponsors: TATE / JAHN Status: 04/10/2015 Governor Signed

 HB15-1209 CDOT Highway Maintenance Division

 Bill Summary: Currently, there are two highway divisions operating under the CDOT and this bill aligns statute with current business practice.

 The bill passed out of House and Senate unanimously.

 CDOT Analysis: This is a bill CDOT is running to true up statute language.

 Fiscal Impact: None

 Position: Actively Support

 Calendar Notification: NOT ON CALENDAR

 Sponsors: TYLER / SCOTT

-Status: 03/20/2015 Sent to the Governor
+Status: 03/30/2015 Governor Signed